 • Identity: Acknowledge what might feel threatened.

-• Intent vs. Impact: Observe how your words are landing.
+• Impact: Observe how your words are landing.

 • Power & Context: Be mindful of dynamics in the room.